E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Related Work

 \section{Related Work}

-As \textit{e-valuator} is a statistical wrapper for any verifier, our work is relevant for but orthogonal to prior work on building better verifiers for agents.
-These verifiers are often trained as reward models that estimate a reward (e.g., correctness or coherence) after each step in an agent's action sequence.
-Among these, process-reward models (PRMs) are finetuned using agent trajectories where each \textit{step} is labeled as correct or incorrect, as in a mathematical reasoning trace \citep{uesato2022solving, wang2024math, khalifa2025process}.
-Some prior works also work to calibrate existing PRMs \citep{you2025probabilistic, park2025know}, although calibration alone is insufficient to control false alarm rates, as we do in this paper

-Training PRMs can be expensive, as it requires (a) access to human-annotated process labels \citep{lightman2023let} and (b) finetuning existing LLMs \citep{wang2024math}.
-Alternative verifiers to PRMs include LLM-as-a-judge (i.e., prompt-based verification) \citep{bavaresco2024llms} and outcome reward models, which only provide a label for the entire trajectory \citep{creswell2022selection}.
-There are several benchmarks to compare verifiers on trajectories \citep{lu2025agentrewardbench} and processes \citep{zheng2024processbench}.
+\textbf{Verifiers and PRMs.} As \textit{e-valuator} is a statistical wrapper for any verifier, our work is relevant to prior work on building better verifiers.
+These verifiers are often trained as models that estimate a reward (e.g., correctness) after each step in an agent's action sequence.
+Among these, process-reward models (PRMs) are finetuned using agent trajectories where each \textit{step} is labeled as correct or not \citep{uesato2022solving, wang2024math, khalifa2025process}.
+Some prior works also calibrate existing PRMs \citep{you2025probabilistic, park2026know}, although calibration alone is insufficient to control false alarm rates.
+Training PRMs can be expensive, as it requires (a) access to human-annotated process labels \citep{lightman2024let} and (b) finetuning existing LLMs \citep{wang2024math}.
+Alternative verifiers include LLM-as-a-judge \citep{bavaresco2024llms} and outcome reward models, which only provide a label for the entire trajectory \citep{creswellselection}.
+There are also several benchmarks to compare verifiers \citep{lu2025agentrewardbench,zheng2025processbench}.